application architecture

 Non-Functional Requirements

-Non-functional requirements define the system’s behavior under different scenarios and ensure that it satisfies certain quality requirements.
-They cover performance, scalability, dependability, security, and compliance aspects of the system.
+Non-functional requirements define the system’s behavior under different scenarios and ensure that it satisfies specific quality requirements.
+They cover the system’s performance, scalability, dependability, security, and compliance aspects.
 Non-functional requirements for a streaming platform like Netflix, for instance, could include but are not limited to:

 1. Performance Requirements: During periods of high utilization, the system must maintain low latency and high throughput.

-2. Compliance Requirements: Regarding user data protection, the platform must abide by Data Protection Regulations standards.
+2. Compliance Requirements: The platform must abide by Data Protection Regulations standards regarding user data protection.

 3. Scalability Requirements: The infrastructure must be scalable to handle growing user traffic without sacrificing performance.

-5. Reliability and Availability Requirements: For uninterrupted service delivery, the system needs to include failover methods and guarantee high uptime.
+5. Reliability and Availability Requirements: The system needs to include failover methods and guarantee high uptime for uninterrupted service delivery.

 Netflix Architecture: Embracing a Cloud-Native

-After a significant setback due to database corruption in August 2008, Netflix came to the crucial conclusion that it was necessary to move away from single points of failure and towards highly dependable, horizontally scalable, cloud-based solutions.
-Netflix started a revolutionary journey by selecting Amazon Web Services (AWS) as its cloud provider and moving most of its services to the cloud by 2015.
+Netflix started a revolutionary journey by selecting AWS as its cloud provider and moving most of its services to the cloud by 2015.
 Following seven years of intensive work, the cloud migration was finished in early January 2016, which meant that the streaming service’s last remaining data center components were shut down.

 Client